BlackAnon22/BlackAnon22.github.io/posts/proving_grounds/wheels.md

 ![image](https://user-images.githubusercontent.com/67879936/222169171-386efe12-f3da-4665-9776-fd49b20163d1.png)

 Now, that we can view the  _/etc/shadow_ file, we can go ahead to crack the hash.
-We'll be using John (my best buddy :)) to do crack this
+We'll be using John (my best buddy xD) to do crack this

 >command:john hash --wordlist=/home/bl4ck4non/Documents/rockyou.txt